T-Pau/Ready/README.md

 ![Screenshot](screenshot.png)

-C64 is an open source emulator for the 8 bit home computer [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64).
+C64 is an open source emulator for the 8 bit home computers [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) and [Commodore VIC-20](https://en.wikipedia.org/wiki/Commodore_VIC-20).
 It is based on [Vice](http://vice-emu.sourceforge.net), which provices accurate emulation of many hardware variants and peripherals.

+It requires at least iPadOS 13.5.

 It aims to approximate the feeling of using actual hardware:
 - Rather than configuring abstract settings, you select hardware components.